 \subsection{Experimental Setup and Baselines}

-For $11$ objects from our data set, listed in \autoref{tab:similarity}, we perform real-world experiments using the Human Support Robot (HSR)~\cite{yamamoto2019development}. we first scan each object and than apply \graspit{} to the resulting 3D model as detailed in \autoref{sec:grasp_planning}.
-From the top-$20$ grasp proposals we randomly pick one and execute it using the proprietary HSR motion planner.
+For $11$ objects from our dataset, listed in \cref{tab:similarity}, we conduct real-world experiments using the Human Support Robot (HSR)~\citep{yamamoto2019development}.
+We first scan each object and then apply \graspit{} to the resulting 3D model as detailed in \cref{sec:grasp_planning}.
+From the top-$20$ grasp proposals, we randomly pick one and execute it using the proprietary HSR motion planner.

 Our first baseline is the plain \graspit{} simulator.
 Here we use the same 3D models as for our approach but do not restrict grasping to the object part selected by the language model.
-For each object, we evaluate the top-$20$ grasp proposals and carry two of them out on the HSR, as shown in \autoref{fig:tile1}.
+For each object, we evaluate the top-$20$ grasp proposals and carry out two of them on the HSR, as shown in \cref{fig:tile1}.

-The second baseline is GraspGPT~\cite{tang2023graspgpt}, a recent approach to task-oriented grasping.
+The second baseline is GraspGPT~\citep{tang2023graspgpt}, a recent approach to task-oriented grasping.
 This method requires as input an object point cloud and a natural language prompt describing the object, the object class, and the task.
 We generate the point clouds from the object meshes reconstructed as above and use an object-specific activity as the task label.
 Again, we retrieve $20$ grasps per object but do not carry them out on the robot.